 Develop and maintain an updated pavement distress database for the Pioneer Valley Regional Pavement Management System (PMS) on all federal aid eligible roadways.
-PVPC staff collects pavement distress data based on a 4-year cycle.
+PVPC staff collects pavement distress data on a 4-year rotating cycle based on federal aid eligible roadway mileage.
+The proposed four year pavement data collection plan is show in the UPWP Equity Assessment on page 55.
 This is an ongoing task.

-- Collection of roadway pavement distress data, roadway geometry and overall condition index (OCI) for all federal aid eligible roadways in the PVPC region. - 2.
+- 1. Collection of roadway pavement distress data, roadway geometry and overall condition index (OCI) for all federal aid eligible roadways in the PVPC region. - 2.
 Completed roadway pavement distress data collection in Blandford, Chesterfield, Cummington, Montgomery, Palmer and Springfield.

-- 1. Collect roadway pavement distress data on all federal aid roadways in Granby, Hadley, Hampden, Monson, Southwick, and Ware.
-Summer 2020. - 2.
-Collect and verify additional roadway information such as posted speed, shoulder width, functional class, curb reveal, area zoning, width, segment length, and special route designations.
+- 1. Collect roadway pavement distress data on all federal aid roadways in Chicopee, Granby, Hadley, Hampden, Monson, Southwick, and Ware.
+Summer 2020. - Collect and verify additional roadway information such as posted speed, shoulder width, functional class, curb reveal, area zoning, width, segment length, and special route designations.
 As necessary. - Collect roadway pavement distress and condition information for proposed transportation improvement projects in the region to continue to assist in the regional project evaluation process.
 As necessary. - 4.
 Continue to conduct quality control checks of pavement inventory and condition data.
-As necessary. - 5.
-Coordinate pavement data collection with MassDOT and other RPAs.
+As necessary. - Coordinate pavement data collection with MassDOT and other RPAs.
 As necessary.